 There are a number of Toddler carriers on the market, and confusingly they vary HUGELY between brands!
 In particular, they vary most in terms of size!
 Both in terms of how old your baby needs to be before they are big enough and in terms of how long they will last for.

-We currently have 7 Toddler carriers in the Sling Library collection and to help me compare them on size and longevity I have enlisted the help of both my children.
-Rachel is 18 months, 80cm tall and 11.5kg and she represents roughly the age I most commonly see parents starting to entertain looking for a toddler sling.
+The library has variously owned 9 different toddler carriers – including some of the best known brands.
+To help me compare them on size and longevity.
+I have enlisted the help of both my children.
+For the majority of photos shown here Rachel is 18 months, 80cm tall and 11.5kg and she represents roughly the age I most commonly see parents starting to entertain looking for a toddler sling.
 Tom by contrast gives an idea of the absolute upper end!
 He is 5 years old, 116cm tall and just over 20kg.
 I stopped regularly carrying Tom at around 3.5 years old, and have only really carried him very occasionally on holidays or long trips since then.
 Many people find carrying naturally peters out sometime between 2 and 4 years old.
 That said there is a significant number of families for whom carrying may well last a lot longer than this – particularly for a child with additional needs such a developmental delay, low muscle tone, ongoing medical treatment that might cause fatigue etc. Tom helps give an idea of those carriers that are a bit more roomy for those who might want to carry a much older child.
+A couple of the carriers shown have been added later and I give the ages and sizes of the child shown for those where relavent!

 Taking a look at each in turn…